HunterCadeMast/miniproject/README.md

 # miniproject
 ---------- READ ME ----------

+**Introduction:**
+Welcome to the wonderful world of Othello.
+This repository should contain a working model of a game of Othello.
+From WebGME, it should run as expected.
+However, the visualizer is set up with some issues making it not work correctly in WebGME.
+Any questions feel free to reach out!

-Installation and Run:
+**Installation and Usage:**
-  - Download the repository.
+  - Download the repository locally.
-  - Inside of /myminiproject in command line, run 'node app.js'
+  - Locate the repository (/myminiproject) in the command line and run 'node app.js'
+  - Create a new project with the seed 'Othello'.
-  - Inside of WebGME, attach to the 'Tile' of META the 'myPlugin' plugin.
+  - Inside WebGME, attach the 'myPlugin' plugin to the 'Tile' of the META-model.
-  - Additionally, attach the 'ReactOthello' visualizer.
+  - Additionally, attach the 'ReactOthello' visualizer to the 'Tile' of the META-model.
-  - From the designated tile of your choice inside of either game state, run 'myPlugin'.
+  - From the designated tile of your choice inside of any game state, run 'myPlugin' for WebGME use or use 'ReactOthello' for the visualizer.

+**Implementation:**
+Inside of our plugin, we have 6 functions:
+  - main(self)
+    - Inside of this function, we run all of our other functions.
+It starts by instantiating the board and setting up the overall structure.
+  - show_states(self)
+    - This function formats the states for printing purposes.
+It is not currently being implemented.
+  - next_move_viable(self)
+    - Here we search the current move's selection to make sure that the move is valid.
+It will send back a bool letting us know if we can move there by searching all of the tiles around itself to see if it can move.
+  - highlight_move(self, row, column)
+    - This is similar to next_move_viable, except it gives every tile through a row and column to know which tiles the current player can currently pick from.
+  - make_new_state(self)
+    - This will check again if the move is valid and if so, it will flip all of the necessary pieces while also creating a new state.
+  - undo_last_move(self)
+    - Here we will delete the current game state to return to the previous.
+It is not currently being implemented.
+  - ai_move(self)
+    - This should simulate a random move for selecting a valid spot the next player can take.

+**Directory Structure:**
+Currently, the main directory with information that may be changed is the '/src' directory.
+It contains the plugins, seeds, and visualizer.
+  - plugins
+    - Here, our plugin is run by '__init__.py'.
+The rest of the files add the plugin to the repository.
+  - seeds
+    - This will create a new META-model for Othello when run.
+  - visualizers
+    - This contains files for the 'ReactOthello' visualizer.
+The panel controls which selections are made, the widget controls what will occur with each command, and then 'Visualizers.json' sets our visualizer to run in WebGME.